survivejs/webpack-book/manuscript/building/01_source_maps.md

 T> The [official documentation](https://webpack.js.org/configuration/output/#output-sourcemapfilename) digs into `output` specifics.

 W> If you are using any `UglifyJsPlugin` and still want source maps, you need to enable `sourceMap: true` for the plugin.
-Otherwise, the result isn't be what you expect because uglify will perform a further transformation on the code, breaking the mapping.
-You have to do this with other plugins and loaders that perform transformations on the code as well, often enabling source maps for each loader in the chain. *css-loader* is a good example.
+Otherwise, the result isn't be what you expect because UglifyJS will perform a further transformation on the code, breaking the mapping.
+The same has to be done with other plugins and loaders performing transformations. *css-loader* and related loaders are a good example.

 ## `SourceMapDevToolPlugin` and `EvalSourceMapDevToolPlugin`